Galenika/AnarchyGrabber/README.md

 # AnarchyGrabber
- Discord Webhook Token Grabber
+Discord Webhook Token Grabber.
 The original was taken down, but I got the repo on my PC so I could upload it here.